ptrlawless/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: all the things that don't exist
-image: /img/home-jumbotron.jpg
+image: /img/soliman.jpg
 heading: all the things that don't exist
 subheading: Support sustainable farming while enjoying a cup
 mainpitch: